Team & account

 RLS verification

-The Supabase migration 0001_initial.sql ships explicit CREATE POLICY statements for every table.
-The integration tests in
+The Postgres migration 0001_initial.sql ships explicit CREATE POLICY statements for every table.
+Internal integration tests